Lard123/Agora/README.txt

 SOFTWARE USED
 -------------
-Our integrated development environment (IDE) was X-code, which accompanies the default Apple Simulator.
-To design high quality vector graphics, as well, as the original design for the app, Sketch was used.
+Our integrated development environment (IDE) was Xcode, which accompanies the default Apple Simulator.
+To design the app and icon, we used Sketch due to its versatility.
 Additionally, we used Github as storage for both components of the code, as well as UI elements.
+The Swift 3.0 programming language was used to develop the app.

 SOURCES OF INFORMATION
 ----------------------
-Since we found promise in developing with Swift, the latest iOS programming language, and had not used the language extensively in the past, we needed to view some tutorials and access the internet for guidance.
-For assistance on the newly designed language, we referred to a tutorial made by Udemy.
-Udemy assisted us in setting up the workflow for the application, as well as certain differences in syntax.
+To get acquainted with Apple’s new programming language, Swift 3.0, we used a wide variety of resources.
+Udemy taught us how to effectively design iOS apps which are both powerful and immersive with the Swift programming language.
 Beyond Udemy, we used Stack Overflow's free public forums to aid us in errors we had.
-Extensive iOS development online websites, such as Ray Wenderlich and Brian Advent's YouTube channel, were used when we needed to learn a new concept on iOS, such as playing a video in the background.
+Extensive iOS development websites, such as Ray Wenderlich and Brian Advent's YouTube channel, were used when we needed to learn a new concept regarding iOS, such as playing a video in the background of a screen.

 COPYRIGHT NOTATIONS